-The Writers House offers three residencies per year in an historic cottage in downtown Spartanburg, S.C.
+The Writers House offers one residency per year in an historic cottage in downtown Spartanburg, S.C.
 The program is open to emerging writers in the United States who have completed a college degree (BA, BFA, MA, MFA, PhD) in creative writing within the past five years or are pursuing a graduate degree (MFA, MA, or PhD) in writing.
 Residents receive lodging, utilities, and a stipend; they are responsible for their own transportation and meals.
-Our residencies include a community service component of 15 weeks with the Hub City Writers Project, and offer a stipend of $150 a week.
+Our residencies include a community service component of 20 hours per week and offer a stipend of $800 a month.

 About the Writers House

 Located at 252 Spring Street, the Writers House is a two-bedroom, two-bath bungalow in the historic Hampton Heights neighborhood.
 Built in 1924 by a printer for the local newspaper, the cottage is located within three blocks of the central town square and the Hub City Bookshop/Hub City Press offices.
 The house is fully furnished and has a substantial front porch and a grassed backyard.
 Washer and dryer are provided in the house.